Steel Door with Sidelights: A Buyer's Guide

 A strong lock is only as good as the frame it’s set in.
 That’s why reinforced frames and strike plates are so important.
 High-quality steel doors feature steel-reinforced frames that resist warping and are incredibly difficult to break.
 The strike plate—the metal plate installed on the door jamb where the lock bolt enters—is another critical point.
 A standard strike plate can fail under heavy force.
 A reinforced, heavy-duty strike plate is designed to withstand significant impact, ensuring the lock holds firm even during an attempted break-in.
 Together, these components create a solid, unified barrier.

-Impact-Resistant Glass Options
+Choosing Impact-Resistant Glass for Safety

 Sidelights are wonderful for letting natural light into your foyer, but the glass can be a potential weak point.
 That’s where impact-resistant glass comes in.
 This specially engineered glass is designed to withstand blunt force without shattering into dangerous pieces.
 It might crack under extreme impact, but it typically remains intact within the frame, preventing an intruder from breaking it to reach in and unlock your door.
 Choosing impact-resistant glass for your sidelights, much like you would for secure steel windows, means you don’t have to compromise between an open, light-filled entryway and a secure one.
 It gives you the best of both worlds.